They intensely study film and read everything from scouting reports to the local sports pages.

 They understand exactly how the defensive coordinator thinks.

-every facet of what goes on between the yard markers in the National Football League.
+Basically, to survive in this game, they must immerse themselves in every facet of what goes on between the yard markers in the National Football League.

 But when the ball flies off the tee and the first player dives into the human wedge that protects the kick returner, these guys aren't on the field of play.

 It only feels that way.